xm2/misc/README.md

-# misc-python
+# misc

-Misc. in Python
+Code snippers and ...